hibtc/cpymad/README.rst

     from cpymad.madx import Madx

-    # create a new interpreter instance:
+    # Start a MAD-X interpretor.
+All MAD-X commands issued via cpymad will
-    # the optional 'command_log' parameter can be used to store MAD-X
+    # be logged to `command_log`:
-    # command history.
     madx = Madx(command_log="log.madx")

-    # determine the version of MAD-X that is actually loaded:
+    # Show the version of MAD-X that is actually loaded:
     print(madx.version)

-    # you execute arbitrary textual MAD-X commands:
-    madx.input('call, file="input_file.madx";')

-    # there is a more convenient syntax available which does the same:
-    madx.command.call(file="input_file.madx")

-    # And for some commands there exist direct shortcuts:
+    # Execute one of your predefined MAD-X files:
     madx.call('/path/to/some/input_file.madx')

+    # Only a handful of MAD-X methods are exposed as methods.
+For others,
+    # you can use the `command` attribute.
+For example, to set a beam:
+    m.command.beam(sequence='myseq1', particle='PROTON')

     # Calculate TWISS parameters:
     twiss = madx.twiss(sequence='LEBT',